OrkoHunter/orkohunter/content/blog/backstage-platform/index.md

 ## Everything around you is a platform💡

-If you are building a software to be used by developers, you can not extensability.
+If you are building a software to be used by developers, you can not ignore extensibility.
 It needs to have a way of writing extensions/plugins/apps to extend the product.

 And that is true for almost all of the softwares we use.
 It’s true if you really think about it.
 Think of all the things developers use today.